Job Market Paper

 When Short Drives Long: Endogenous Risk, Innovation, and Hysteresis

-(joint with Adrien d’Avernas, draft available on demand)
+(joint with Adrien d’Avernas, draft available on request)

 We propose a transmission mechanism from financial cycles to aggregate productivity growth.
 We provide a structural macroeconomic model with heterogeneous risk aversion and endogenous productivity growth in which the financial sector is key in screening and absorbing innovation risk.
 Shocks to innovation levels and volatility generate financial cycles.
 During financial stresses, the financial sector becomes undercapitalized and reduces its exposure to innovation risk.
 As a consequence, the willingness to take risks in the economy is reduced, and less innovation occurs.
 Using a large database on the U.S. financial sector from 1973 to 2014, we show that the combination of undercapitalization and heightened uncertainty generate large time-varying risk premia, safe asset shortage, and hysteresis in productivity growth following financial crises that are quantitatively consistent with empirical observations.
 We derive macro-prudential policy implications of the arising trade-off between short-run growth and financial stability.